dcelaj/photosharing-website/README.md

 This was meant to be a group project but both my partners left the group (one dropped the class, the other hopped on to another group) before the project started, so this was all done by me.
 I may not have had the time to fully finish it before having to submit it, but between dealing with all my other classes and doing 3x the workload I would've been doing if I had good partners, I'm proud of it as it is.

-This was also the last project I did before my first ever laptop breathed its last breath (a very very loud last breath as the internal fan was scraping against plastic) so it's double sentimental.
+This was also the last project I did before my first ever laptop breathed its last breath (a very very loud last breath as the internal fan was scraping against plastic) so it's doubly sentimental.

 ## Running the Website
 You'll need: